mircealungu/mircea/notes/thoughtstream.md

 Indeed, every atom is mostly empty, because the electrons and the neutrons are so small, that most of the space in them is actually empty space.
 And thus, every human is mostly empty because they are made out of atoms.
 But at the societal level, that level of granularity is meaningless.

 The same about free will.
 Even if the universe were deterministic (and this is opposed by our understanding of quantum physics), but even if it were all pure mechanics, talking about atoms at the level of the individual in society, is meaningless.
 It would be like when an individual punches another in the nose, we would say: it does not matter, it's mostly empty space pushing on other mostly empty space.
 No, it's not empty space hitting empty space.
 It's a person, who *decided* to punch the other one.
-And there are normally consequences.
+And at the level of society, we judge that act as it were the will of the puncher.
+Not the turning of some atomic gears.

+Also, there's quantum uncertainty at the atomic level, so it's very unlikely that the universe is deterministic anyway.

 #### Artificial Wisdom